Blue-Dog-Archolite/ansible-workstations-ubuntu/README.md

 This assumes you have cloned this repo into a folder and it is created:
 ~/tools and /opt/ansible-up/tools

+It also assumes that you have installed Ansible sudo apt-add-repository ppa:ansible/ansible sudo apt-get install ansible -y

 ## Runbook Steps
 - clone this repo to the machine you wish to ansible